Article Intent

 2026 Travel Logistics: Getting to Fogo Island Inn (YQX Gander)?
 Most guests fly into Gander (YQX), followed by a scenic drive to the Farewell ferry.
 Current 2026 ferry rates for a Vehicle & Driver (Return) are approximately $25.50 (up from $18.50).

-Key Takeaways for your 2026 Journey
+Key Takeaways for Your 2026 Journey

 About the Author